Vyral/amy-wengerd/_drafts/how-to-decide-whether-to-rent-or-buy-in-2020.md

 youtube_code: gd55M_wdY3A
 ---

-{% include youtube.html %} If you’re trying to decide whether to rent or buy in 2020, here are two factors to consider.
+{% include youtube.html %}<center>If you’re trying to decide whether to rent or buy in 2020, here are two factors to consider.</center>

 Are you better off renting or buying in the new year?